News media guidelines and policies

 Release of student information

-University Communications can release a limited amount of information about current and former students, such as permanent and local addresses, date of birth, majors and minors and dates degrees were conferred.
+University Communications can release a limited amount of information about current and former students, such as permanent and local addresses, majors and minors and dates degrees were conferred.

 Students can sign a form prohibiting the university from releasing this information.
 Those restrictions remain in place until the student removes them.
 Only the student can grant permission for the use of the restricted information.